 Increase Vulnerability: Required habitat is generated primarily by one species.
-Examples: several insect species (e.g., the beetle Onthophilus giganteus ) that depend entirely on southeastern pocket gopher ( Geomys pinetis ) tunnels for required habitat; the spider Masoncus pogonophilus , which depends on habitat provided by colony chambers of the Florida harvester ant ( Pogonomyrmex badius ); lichens (e.g., Nephroma occultum ) strongly associated with old-growth forests of the Pacific Northwest; animals that require marshes dominated by a single plant species (such as Spartina sp. or Typha sp.).
+Examples: animals that require marshes dominated by a single plant species (such as Spartina sp. or Typha sp.) (e.g., in most areas, seaside sparrows nest only in marsh areas that contain the tall form of Spartina alterniflora).
 Somewhat Increase Vulnerability Required habitat is generated by only a few species.
-Examples: certain cacti that depend on a few specific plant species for creating required specific habitat conditions necessary for seedling establishment; plants species that depend on biological soil crusts for favorable conditions for seed germination, water and nutrient flow to vegetation, and soil stability; plant species with preference for particular canopy species like long leaf pine ( Pinus palustris ); species such as nesting burrowing owls ( Athene cunicularia ) that depend on excavations made by relatively few species of burrowing mammals; birds such as marbled murrelets ( Brachyramphus marmoratus ) that strongly depend on a few species of large trees to provide suitable nesting platforms; certain plant species that depend on large grazing animals to generate habitats (localized disturbances) required for establishment and early growth.
-Neutral: Required habitat is generated by more than a few species; or species does not require any uncommon/restricted habitats; or habitat requirements do not involve species-specific processes.
+Examples: certain cacti that depend on a few specific plant species for creating required specific habitat conditions necessary for seedling establishment; plants species that depend on biological soil crusts for favorable conditions for seed germination, water and nutrient flow to vegetation, and soil stability; plant species with preference for particular canopy species like long leaf pine (Pinus palustris); species such as nesting burrowing owls (Athene cunicularia) that depend on excavations made by relatively few species of burrowing mammals; birds such as marbled murrelets (Brachyramphus marmoratus) that strongly depend on a few species of large trees to provide suitable nesting platforms; lichens (e.g., Nephroma occultum) strongly associated with old-growth Douglas-fir/western hemlock forests in the Pacific Northwest; certain plant species that depend on large grazing animals to generate habitats (localized disturbances) required for establishment and early growth.
+Required habitat is generated by more than a few species; or species does not require any uncommon/restricted habitats; or habitat requirements do not involve species-specific processes.
 Examples: many mammal species that do not rely on burrows or shelters made by one or a few other species; many bird species that do not depend on one or a few other species to provide suitable nesting or foraging sites; most species of reptiles, amphibians, fishes, aquatic invertebrates, and butterflies and moths; epiphytic species (orchids, lichens, bromeliads) with no host preference; many species of forest understory plants that thrive under a wide range of forest tree species.